Y02WK/DatabaseProject/README.md

 Website simulating a simple administrative system with CRUD functionalities for maintaining student enrolment data.

-Created using Python, Flask and MySQL.
+Created using Python, Flask, Javascript, HTML, CSS and MySQL.